 Supervised tummy time is important for a baby's physical development.
 Tummy time also allows your baby to visually explore the environment in a new way.
 When positioned on their back, they can see only the ceiling and whatever is directly around them.
 But on their stomach, they use their muscles to lift their head and see the world at eye level, giving them a completely different view of the world—a new perspective!

-If your baby doesn’t tolerate tummy time—and even if she does, you are encouraged to try the following activities:
+If your baby doesn't tolerate tummy time—and even if they do—these activities can make it fun:

 Activity #1: Tummy to Tummy

 It's a good idea to begin exposing your baby to tummy time while you're both still in the hospital.
 The earlier you start, the more likely your baby will accept the stomach as a natural position.
 In fact, before the umbilical cord has fallen off, you can position your newborn on your stomach or chest while you are awake and in a reclined position on a chair, bed or floor (with a pillow to support your head), tummy to tummy with baby.

 Take this perfect opportunity to socialize with your newborn and encourage lots of eye contact.
 Talk in animated tones and use exaggerated expressions to get them to look at you.
 It's a special time to bond tummy to tummy.

 You can also position your baby tummy down across your lap lengthwise while providing head support.
 Remember to keep their head aligned with their body.
 If they fall asleep in that position, just transfer them to the bed (but place them down to sleep on their back).
 For more stimulation, slowly raise and lower your legs at the same time, then move them slowly from side to side.
 This motion will likely calm your little one.

 An important reminder to supervise tummy time

 Once your baby starts participating in tummy time, be sure to provide supervision.
 In this world of distractions, your phone will ring or you'll get called to another room.
 Just remember to stay with your baby to avoid suffocation.